What Type Of Pool Is Less Time Consuming To Maintain?

 Concrete

 As a general rule, concrete pools require more time and use more chemicals to keep the water safe to swim in.
 Why?
 The internal surface of a concrete pool is porous with tiny holes that are ideal for microscopic algae and bacteria to grow in.
-With vigilant water chemistry management andpoolcare_algae-9 frequent brooming down of the walls and floors, unwanted algae spores can be kept at bay.
+With vigilant water chemistry management and frequent brooming down of the walls and floors, unwanted algae spores can be kept at bay.
 Black spot algae are commonly associated with concrete pools and once present, is difficult and expensive to remove.

 Concrete is naturally high in pH so you’ll regularly use more acid keeping the pH levels in the right range.
 High pH reduces chlorine effectiveness.
 Chlorine helps keep algae under control so you’ll most likely use more chlorine compared to other types of pools.